MelonKony/millmint/content/intro/_index.md

 The flags of [Vekllei's Commonwealth](/utopia/vekllei/#administrative-divisions).
 {{</hint>}}

+**Vekllei** (pronounced '**Veck-lie**,' or **/vƐk.laɪ/**) is an island country set in what we know as Iceland.
+Vekllei is its own country, and does not look or feel like Iceland.
+It has unique cultures, ethnicites, and landscapes.
+It is an old country, having been settled for thousands of years by native Algic peoples and Scandinavians.
+It is also a new county, having suffered a nuclear attack at the beginning of the 21st Century which extinguished much of its old civil society.

 By the mid-21st century, Vekllei has become a remarkable place.
 Quality of life is excellent and living there is unlike living anywhere else on Earth.
 The country is an ambitious expression of alternate modes of thinking, visible in every aspect of society, from its bizarre moneyless economy to its complicated cultural and religious metaphysics.

 Here are some quick facts about Vekllei and the state of the world in the mid-21st Century.